samsquire/ideas2/README.md

 # 14. User URLs

 As the user mouses around the GUI, a URL should be generated which is a representation of what the user is doing at any point in time including all context from the user's perspective.
 This is like a very deep link into an application, as the user is a resource.
-See https://github.com/samsquire/user-urls
+See [user urls on github](https://github.com/samsquire/user-urls)

 # 15. Free flowing work app